Conditional neural control variates for variance reduction in Bayesian inverse problems: Related work

 \section{Related work}

 Stein-based control variates have a rich history in MC variance reduction.
 The zero-variance principle of \citet{AssarafCaffarel1999} inspired kernel-based control functionals~\citep{OatesGirolamiChopin2017, OatesCockayne2019, SouthOatesKarvonenEtAl2022} and polynomial/regularized MCMC estimators~\citep{MiraSolgiImparato2013, SouthOatesMiraDrovandi2023}, while \citet{Si2022} unified polynomial, kernel, and neural function classes under a scalable Stein objective.
-Neural networks have also been used to parameterize control variates outside the Stein framework---for gradient estimation~\citep{Grathwohl2018}, rendering~\citep{Muller2020}, general MC integration~\citep{Wan2020}, and vector-valued~\citep{Sun2023vv} and meta-learning~\citep{Sun2023meta} settings---and within it, for lattice field theory~\citep{BedaqueOh2024, Oh2025}.
+Neural networks have also been used to parameterize control variates outside the Stein framework---for gradient estimation~\citep{Grathwohl2018}, rendering~\citep{Muller2020}, general MC integration~\citep{Wan2020}, and vector-valued~\citep{Sun2023vv} and meta-learning~\citep{Sun2023meta} settings---and within it, for lattice field theory~\citep{BedaqueOh2024, Oh2025, HasanEtAl2024} and reinforcement-learning policy training~\citep{li2026reverse}.
 However, all of these methods are \emph{non-amortized}: each must be fitted for a specific target distribution, requiring MCMC samples and an $\mathcal{O}(n^3)$ kernel solve~\citep{OatesGirolamiChopin2017}, or least-squares regression on MCMC output~\citep{MiraSolgiImparato2013}.
+In a direct head-to-head on the Gaussian $d{=}4$ problem, CNCV attains the lowest variance reduction factor among these baselines, and on a bimodal Gaussian mixture it continues to reduce variance as the dimension grows to $d{=}64$, where the degree-one polynomial basis saturates and the degree-two basis becomes intractable---matching a per-observation neural Stein control variate while training only once (Appendix~\ref{app:gmm}).

 In contrast, amortized methods train a single model that generalizes across observations~\citep{BleiEtAl2017}.
 Conditional normalizing flows~\citep{RezendeMohamed2015, Papamakarios2021} and simulation-based inference~\citep{Cranmer2020, Radev2020} learn density estimators $p_\varphi(\mathbf{x}|\mathbf{y})$ from joint samples, with extensions to inverse problems~\citep{SiahkoohiRizzutiHerrmann2022, SiahkoohiRizzutiOrozcoEtAl2023, OrozcoSiahkoohi2025}; importance sampling can further reduce variance through better proposals~\citep{Dax2023}, complementary to control variates.
 However, to our knowledge, no prior work has proposed \emph{amortized control variates}---observation-conditioned functions $g(\mathbf{x}, \mathbf{y})$ with zero posterior expectation that generalize to unseen $\mathbf{y}$ without retraining.